Online RN-to-BSN Degree Track

 8. How much will this degree cost?

 The current tuition can be located on our Tuition and Fees page on this site.

-9. How will I know what my schedule will look like, once I am accepted to the degree?
+9. How will I know what my schedule will look like, once I am accepted into the program?

 Students will receive individualized advising via email.
-Consideration will be given to credits they may already have that meet B.S.N. degree requirements and upon their need for full-time or part-time study.
+Consideration will be given to credits they may already have that meet the online RN-to-BSN degree track requirements and upon their need for full-time or part-time study.
 All courses are offered in traditional semester blocks.